fubarhouse/lagoon-1/README.md

 ### Notes

 The pipeline will give you three sets of dissimilar images, one for GovCMS 7, 8 and 9.
-These will be reflected as `govcms7lagoon/*`, `govcms8lagoon/*` and `govcms9lagoon/*` `DOCKERHUB_NAMESPACE` variable.
+These will be reflected as `govcms7lagoon/*`, `govcms8lagoon/*` and `govcms9lagoon/*` because of the specified `DOCKERHUB_NAMESPACE` variable.
 These artifacts can be re-tagged or scripted as necessary.

 ## License